IwachanOrigin/QtTicker/README.md

 Before running, you need to configure Visual Studio to use Qt.
 1. git clone this repository.
 2. open 'QtTicker.sln'
-3. Please Build & Run!!
+3. Please Build & Run😁

 ## License
 This software is released under the MIT License, see LICENSE.